Lao–Siamese War (1778–1779): Siege and Fall of Vientiane

-Emerald Buddha was taken from Chiangmai to Luang Phrabang in 1552 and to Vientiane in 1564, where it had stayed for 214 years until it was taken to Thonburi by the victorious Siamese in 1779.
-Emerald Buddha was initially placed in Wat Arun temple and was later moved to Wat Phra Keaw in Bangkok in 1784.
-Since then, it had become the sacred palladium of Thailand.
+Emerald Buddha was taken from Chiang Mai to Luang Prabang in 1552 and to Vientiane in 1564, where it stayed for 214 years until it was taken to Thonburi by the Siamese in 1779 under the campaign led by Chaophraya Chakri.
+Emerald Buddha was initially placed in Wat Arun and was later moved to Wat Phra Kaew in Bangkok in 1784.
+Since then, it has been the sacred palladium of Thailand.

 From Phanphrao, the Siamese forces crossed the Mekong by boats to attack and lay siege on Vientiane.
 Vientiane faced attacks from two directions; Siamese-Cambodian forces from the south and Lao forces from Luang Phrabang attacking from the north.
 Chaophrayas Chakri and Surasi led the Siamese forces to lay siege on Vientiane in April 1779.
 King Ong Boun of Vientiane ordered his son Nanthasen to ride on an elephant to lead the Lao armies to fight against the invaders on the outskirts of Vientiane.
 The Battle of Vientiane was intense with many Lao men perished.
 Nanthasen was defeated and the Laotian retreated back into Vientiane.

 The siege of Vientiane lasted for about four months.
 Facing critical situation, Ong Boun decided to secretly embark on a boat with his two young sons Prince In and Prince Phrom to escape the besieged Vientiane and fled to Khamkeut in mid-1779.
 Nanthasen, who led the Lao defenses in Vientiane, was surprised by his father's flight and was demoralized.
 Nanthasen then decided to surrender and open the gates of Vientiane to the invaders.
 Vientiane fell to the Siamese on 28 September 1779.

 The victorious Siamese deported Lao inhabitants of Vientiane, including children of Ong Boun Nanthasen, Inthavong, Anouvong (who was twelve years old at the time) and Princess Kaeo Nhotfa, to Phanphrao opposite of Vientiane on Mekong along with ammunitions and cultural artifacts.
-Two famous Buddha images of Emerald Buddha and Phra Bang, the palladia of the Vientiane kingdom, were also taken across Mekong to Phanphrao.
+Two famous Buddha images, Phra Kaew and Phra Bang, the palladia of the Vientiane kingdom, were also taken across Mekong to Phanphrao.
 Chaophraya Chakri informed Taksin at Thonburi about his success and Taksin ordered the return of Siamese troops.
 Chakri assigned Phaya Supho the Lao general to be a caretaker governor of Vientiane as the Siamese delegate.
 Chakri then led the Lao people and Lao royalties from Vientiane down south, reaching Saraburi in January 1780.

-The Emerald Buddha and Phra Bang were put on a royal chariot and brought to Saraburi.
+Phra Kaew and Phra Bang were placed on a royal chariot and taken to Saraburi.
 Taksin ordered the Buddhist hierophant or Sangharaja and the whole monastic bureaucracy to receive the two sacred Buddha images at Saraburi, where they were put on a barge and proceeded.
 The images continued to Tha Ruea near Ayutthaya where Prince Inthraphithak, the Siamese king's son, received the holy images.
 King Taksin himself and his royal riverine entourage traveled from Thonburi to fetch the holy images at Bang Thorani (modern Tha Sai, Nonthaburi).
 Emerald Buddha and Phra Bang were placed at the Wat Arun temple with three days of celebration accorded to the event.